Before the mediation session it is a good idea to prepare yourself by understanding what to expect on the day.

 You may also be surveyed on behalf of the State Government, which heavily subsidises our mediation service.
 This survey is conducted annually by an independent third party and uses a random sample of mediation participants.

-If you need further assistance contact our mediation coordinator on 13 12 49.
+If you need further assistance contact our ADR Information and Support Officer on 13 12 49.